akrennmair/stand-up-if-you-love-the-darts/README.md

 They both have one small optimisation to reduce the number of darts you have to search for by calculating the minimum possible dart to reach a score, assuming all of the other darts scored their maximums.

+A significant speed up could be had from caching, however I can't think of a way to do it while also keeping track of the darts in the checkout.

 ## C program

 Compile using your compiler of choice.
 I used GCC with the following command: